Wednesday, 27 December 2017

 But in capital, ordinarily, people moved closer

-to capital, and thus attained some success,
+to capital, and thus attained some modest success,

 and anything else was alternative, detached and rude.